GauthamPughaz/restaurant-cost-prediction/README.md

-# restaurant-cost-prediction
+# Restaurant Cost Prediction
-A simple neural network with ReLU activation function to predict restaurant's cost.
+A simple project to predict restaurant's cost in a MachineHack competition.